I personally couldn’t live without my motorcycle tank bag.

-There’s three main things you need to look at when choosing a tank bag: attachment method, capacity, and material.
+There’s three main things you need to look at when choosing: attachment method, capacity, and material.

 1. Attachment Method

-The first thing to look at when choosing a tank bag for your motorcycle is the attachment method.
+The first thing to look at is the attachment method.
 A tank bag might not even be compatible with your bike depending on how it mounts.

 These tank bags have 4-6 strong magnets.
-It is incredibly easy to mount the tank bag and then remove it.
+It is incredibly easy to mount and then remove it.
 You’ll find tons of options for magnetic tank bags.
-Just be warned that the cheap magnetic tank bags are likely to blow away when riding off-road or when loaded up with gear.
+Just be warned that the cheap magnetic ones are likely to blow away when riding off-road or when loaded up with gear.

 Easiest and fastest attachment method.